-A little while ago, every time I heard that the district preachers were coming to our church, I would feel a bit ill at ease.
+A little while ago, whenever I heard that upper-level leaders were coming to our church to implement some work, I would feel a bit ill at ease.
 I didn’t reveal my feelings outwardly, but my heart was full of opposition.
 I thought: “It would be best if you all didn’t come.
-If you do come, at least don’t work inwith me.
+If you do come, at least don’t water the church with me.
 Otherwise, I’ll be restricted and unable to commune.”
 Later, the situation got so bad that I actually hated their coming.
-But being so numb, I had no understanding of the state I was in, much less did I think to seek to resolve it.
+But being so numb, I had no understanding of the state I was in, much less did I think to seek the truth to resolve it.

-Thank You God for Your revelations and enlightenment, which allowed me to realize my satanic nature of arrogance and vileness.
-I see that I am, in fact, a child of the great red dragon and of the archangel.
-God, I vow to seek the truth with diligence and come to a deeper understanding of the great red dragon’s poison within my nature.
-I vow, more so, to accept the inspection and supervision of other coworkers and leaders.
+Thank God for His revelations and enlightenment, which allowed me to realize my satanic nature.
+I vow to pursue the truth with diligence and come to a deeper understanding of satanic poisons within my nature.
+I vow, more so, to accept the inspection and supervision of other co-workers and leaders.
 I will accept the dealing and pruning of all.
-I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort Your heart.
+I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort God’s heart.

 A Haughty Spirit Before a Fall

 In the Bible, the Book of Proverbs says, “Pride goes before destruction, and a haughty spirit before a fall” (Proverbs 16:18).
 Just as I was diving head-first into my work with very high hopes, I felt that, in my heart, I was losing touch with God.
 Not only did my work fail to fall into place, but also the effectiveness of our gospel work went from soaring to taking a nosedive.
 I fell into an extremely painful position, but wasn’t sure what I did wrong.

 A Bit of Understanding of Being Saved